GU-CLASP/GU-CLASP.github.io/_pages/concluding-conference/registration.md

 ## Registration

-to register, kindly fill out your details in [this form](https://forms.office.com/e/XvYcC4FniS?origin=lprLink).
+To register, kindly fill out your details in [this form](https://forms.office.com/e/XvYcC4FniS?origin=lprLink).

+Deadline for registration: __September 15, 2026 23:59 CEST__